chidiwilliams/chidiwilliams.com/content/post/text-search-with-tries.md

     current = current.children[index];
   }

-  // The deepest child dictionary represents the last character in the word current.isEndOfWord = true;
+  // The current child dictionary is the last character in the word current.isEndOfWord = true;
 }
 ```